I, Max

 I, Max was a sports commentary show featuring host Max Kellerman and Michael Holley that aired nightly on Fox Sports Net.
 The concept of the show involved Kellerman and his ego (explaining the name of the show) against the world, represented by Holley, broadcasting via satellite from Boston, with producer Bill Wolff, the former "Disembodied Voice" from Around the Horn, appearing live from NYC as the "impartial" mediator.

 On January 18, 2018 on his daily sports radio show in Boston on WEEI 93.7 the "Dale & Holley" show Michael Holley said Woody Paige was the first choice to join Kellerman but Paige declined the offer and the role was offered to Holley.

 Format

 Each show opened with Kellerman relaying three bits of information he has heard/been told of.
 He always concluded by saying, "but I, Max, say wrong, wrong, wrong" and would add a pithy comment afterward.

 The show was divided into segments, with topics in each segment being scored as "rounds" (not unlike boxing, which Max has a background in as an analyst for HBO and previously ESPN2).
 The show was originally scored on a 10-point scale system like a boxing match, with the loser of the round scoring 9 in most cases (8 or less if Wolff determined the argument to be weak enough to warrant it).
 This later was changed to the winner of the argument getting credit for winning the round.
 Originally a 15-round format, the show later reduced the rounds to 12.

-The show was conducted as follows: